1. Help Center

 Current margin

-The current margin is a point in time value, based on the revenue recognized (invoiced to date) less all costs that have been recorded.
+The current margin is a point in time value, based on the revenue recognized (invoiced to date) less all costs that have been recorded up to and including today.
 The current margin is always being updated.
 As each time entry or expense is logged the margin will reduce and will increase again when an invoice is issued.

 Projected margin

 The projected margin is the margin expected at the completion of the project.
-It is calculated by subtracting the costs at completion (time and expenses lodged + time resourced and future expenses) from the revenue at completion (invoiced already + forecast to be invoiced).
+It is calculated by adding the current margin to the future margin.

-Changes made to future resourcing will have an impact on the projected margin.
-For example, if you are able to switch one of the resourced people to a lower cost person you can see how that impacts margin.
+Changes made to future resourcing will have an impact on the future (and projected) margin.
+For example, if you are able to switch one of the resourced people to a lower cost person, this will impact the margin.

 Margin on Time